 The California Community College Chancellor’s Office allocates Strong Workforce grant funding for CTE programs to each college district based on a legislatively-determined formula.
 The purpose of the Strong Workforce funding is to improve CTE program outcomes including increased completions of certificates and transfers, increased employment opportunities including increased earnings, and increased access to programs for economically disadvantaged students.
 Each institution is required to utilize these funds according to legislatively-determined criteria.

-The Strong Workforce Action Committee (SWAC) operates as a subcommittee of the Planning and Resource Allocation Committee (PRAC), to ensure faculty, staff, and student involvement in recommending Strong Workforce grant funding and resources for all eligible CTE programs.
+The Strong Workforce Advisory Committee (SWAC) operates as a subcommittee of the Planning and Resource Allocation Committee (PRAC), to ensure faculty, staff, and student involvement in recommending Strong Workforce grant funding and resources for all eligible CTE programs.
 SWAC makes recommendations to PRAC regarding all grant proposals and funding allocations for Regional and Local Strong Workforce Applications.
 The committee also provides timely and transparent updates to the college community.

 - Build awareness of the Strong Workforce program and provide transparent updates on all Strong Workforce projects, including student success metrics.